 So what are the cons of Quartz countertops?
 There are a few cons.
 It’s very likely for Quartz slabs to be chipped at the edges if care is not taken.
 Some people have complained of finding cloudy spots on their Quartz slab after a few years.
 That may be due to the brand manufacturer’s processing methods.
 It doesn’t cancel out the overall generality of this piece of heavenly stone.

 Knowing some amazing things about Quartz is not enough.
 You still have some questions when you are told that Quartz is heat resistant and yet you shouldn’t expose to it hot chemicals.
 Or that Quartz is very hard and resistant to stain but you still mustn’t expose them to stains for a long time.

 How else would we test those claims? ( I’m just kidding.
 Those claims are facts).
 You need to understand that there is a big difference between heat resistant and heatproof.
 There is also a big difference between stain-resistant and stain-proof.

 What’s the difference?
 Stain-resistant means the substrate would try it’s best to not absorb stains.
 While stain proof means it can never be stained.
 So, I have just answered that question but many more questions may creep into your mind.
 I will address a few of them below.

 Some chemicals are not compatible with Quartz surfaces.
-Quartz can be discolored by acidic, alkaline, or bleach-based (hypochlorite containing) substances.
-Example of such acidic substances includes Lemon, Orang, and Vinegar.
+Quartz can be discolored by acidic, alkaline, or bleach-based (hypochlorite-containing) substances.
+Example of such acidic substances includes Lemon, Orange, and Vinegar.
 So these chemicals are not good for Quartz surfaces.
 Bleach even corrodes metals.